dimitrijep/GitFlowTest/README.md

 * hotfix

-# Questions:
+# Questions
-* Naming of branches, should we use CamelCase, kebab-case or snake_case?
+* Naming of branches, should we use camelCase, kebab-case or snake_case?
 * Do we need "feature1" as prefix on branches in feature folders?
 * What is conclusion on merge/rebase?